Developmental Dysplasia of the Hip (DDH)

 - Age and skeletal development

 Our treatments include:

 - Pavlik harness: For babies 0-6 months old, this soft harness keeps the babies legs in a flexed position, allowing the joint to develop normally.

 - Closed Reduction: For children 6-18 months old, this non-surgical procedure manually realigns the hip into its proper position for healing.
 Afterwards, your child may need a brace or body cast to hold the thighbone in the hip socket while it heals.

 Surgery: When noninvasive techniques are unsuccessful or a child is older than 18 months, your physician may recommend surgery to realign the hip and put the thighbone back into its socket.
 After surgery, your child will wear a special body cast to promote healing.

-Developmental Dysplasia of the Hip (DDH) FAQs
+Developmental Dysplasia of the Hip (DDH) Doctors and Providers

 How common is developmental dysplasia of the hip (DDH)?